List of Downton Abbey characters: Daisy Parker

-Daisy Parker (formerly Mason (née Robinson)) (played by Sophie McShera) is the scullery maid, later assistant cook, at Downton.
+Daisy Parker (formerly Mason, née Robinson) (played by Sophie McShera) is the scullery maid, later assistant cook, at Downton.
 Timid by nature, other characters frequently take advantage of her naivete or pull rank by tricking her or handing her the more undesirable and menial tasks.
 She is one of eleven children and her parents are deceased.
 She was forced to leave school at the age of 11.

 In the first series, she is shown to have feelings for first footman Thomas, something that Mrs Patmore tries to discourage as she can see that Thomas is "not a ladies' man".
 After being caught stealing a bottle of wine, Thomas takes advantage of her feelings for him to persuade her to tell Mr Carson and Mrs Hughes that she saw Mr Bates take the wine.
 She later retracts the statement as she feels guilty and over time, her feelings for Thomas diminish and she notices that Downton's other footman, William, likes her.
 She is unsure how to handle the situation, especially when he is drafted during the First World War and convinces himself that she is his sweetheart.
 She decides, with some encouragement from Mrs Patmore, to allow William his fantasy to boost his morale in battle and gives him a photo.
 After William is severely injured saving Matthew Crawley during the Battle of Amiens, Daisy agrees to marry him to give him some happiness in his life but is widowed six hours later.
-She resists claiming her widow's pension as she thinks it wrong to claim money for marrying a man that she liked but would have not married under normal circumstances.
+She resists claiming her widow's pension as war widow because she thinks it wrong to claim money for marrying a man that she liked but would have not married under normal circumstances.
 William's father reaches out to her and Daisy tries to tell him about her guilt but he refuses to listen.
 The older Mr Mason later explains to Daisy that William was his only surviving child and he had realised that William married Daisy not just because he cared for her but so his father would have someone to keep company.
 Upon learning that her parents are dead, he offers to take her under his wing as a surrogate daughter, which she accepts, though reluctantly at the outset.
 Eventually, she does grow close to him and learns he wishes to name her his sole heir.
+With the widow's pension, she begins to self-educate herself, but her education catches up when she comes under the tutelage of Sarah Bunting.
+Under the influence of Bunting, Daisy develops left-wing political views, being the only one in the family to appreciate the formation of the first Labour government and being frustrated when it was defeated in the next election (much to the alarm of the conservative Mrs Patmore).
+After Miss Bunting leaves the Abbey following a spat with Lord Grantham at the dinner table, Daisy is enrolled into the local school, and is shown to be excelling at the school exams.